The SOAR Gravitational Arc Survey - I: Survey overview and photometric catalogs: Introduction

 For over a decade there has been a debate about the compatibility of the observed arc abundance with theoretical modeling. \citet{Bartelmann98} suggested an apparent overabundance by approximately an order of magnitude of giant arcs on the sky as compared to $\Lambda$CDM predictions.
 Subsequent comparison works with limited statistics confirmed that the number of giant arcs on the sky is underpredicted by the $\Lambda$CDM cosmological model \citep{Luppino99, Gladders03, Zaritsky03, Li06}.

-However, more recent studies including several factors that were not present in the first predictions and looking at the appropriate observable (e.g., the number of arcs per cluster) have reduced the overall discrepancy between observed and predicted arc abundances \citep{Dalal04, Horesh05, Hennawi07}.
-In particular, \citet{Horesh11} have carried out a study using simulations at the image level, where gravitational arcs are generated from ray-tracing of realistic sources from the Hubble Ultra Deep Field through clusters from the Millennium $N$-body simulation.
+However, more recent studies including several factors that were not present in the first predictions, such as using simulations at the image level \citep{Horesh11, Boldrin2012} and including mergers \citep{Redlich2012} have reduced the overall discrepancy between observed and predicted arc abundances \citep{Dalal04, Horesh05, Hennawi07}.
+In particular, \citet{Horesh11} have carried out a study using simulations, where gravitational arcs are generated from ray-tracing of realistic sources from the Hubble Ultra Deep Field through clusters from the Millennium $N$-body simulation.
 The fraction of arcs per cluster in the simulated samples is compared to an arc sample in clusters with similar properties, using the same methods to identify the arcs in both samples.
 They find an overall consistency of the observed and simulated samples, at least in the redshift interval $0.3<z<0.6$.
+On the other hand, another comparison between arcs in x-ray selected clusters on data and on simulations \citep{MeneghettiXselected2011}, still found a disagreement among them, although the discrepancy is smaller than the earlier estimates a decade ago.
+Also, including several baryonic effects on the simulations does not solve the remaining discrepancy \citep{Killedar2012}.

 If on the one hand the arcs statistics problem may have been solved or at least mitigated, issues remain regarding the variation of arc abundance with respect to the cluster redshift.
 For example, \citet{Gladders03} found an over-abundance of arcs in high-redshift clusters as compared to lower redshift ones. \citet{Gonzalez12} found arcs in a cluster at $z = 1.75$, which should not be present at their image depths according to their modeling. \citet{Horesh11} found an under-prediction of clusters at $ z \sim 0.2$ as compared to observations analyzed in \citet{Horesh05}.
-These discrepancies could be due to the evolution of cluster structure with redshift (including the role of baryons) and/or to selection effects of the samples. \citet{Caminha12} model the variation of arc abundance with lens redshift stressing the effect of magnification on the expected distribution and finding an increase of arc incidence with $z$.
+These discrepancies could be due to the evolution of cluster structure with redshift (including the role of baryons) and/or to selection effects of the samples (e.g., X-ray versus optical selection).
+Caminha et al. (in preparation) model the variation of arc abundance with lens redshift stressing the effect of magnification on the expected distribution and finding an increase of arc incidence with $z$.